applied-systems-biology/jipipe-website/content/documentation/_index.md

 # User interface overview

-The ACAQ5 user interface is designed around managing an *analysis project*.
+The JIPipe user interface is designed around managing an *analysis project*.
 A project contains all information to run an analysis, outside of the input data and can be saved into [JSON](https://www.json.org/json-en.html) files.
 The user interface is separated into three sections: